bitnami/containers/bitnami/wavefront-hpa-adapter/README.md

+# Deprecation notice

+Remove Wavefront HPA Adapter container since this installation method has been deprecated in favor of the Kubernetes Operator.

-# Wavefront HPA Adapter for Kubernetes
+## Wavefront HPA Adapter for Kubernetes

 ## What is Wavefront HPA Adapter for Kubernetes?